 To finish this Weekly Roundup, let’s take a moment to focus on the Mechanical Licensing Collective (MLC) discussions on the foundations of the organization (aiming at creating the most accurate worldwide database of music composition rights, collect mechanical royalties from music streaming services, and pay these copyright royalties to the Rights Holders).

 During the discussions, it appeared that the smaller streaming services were not included in the decision process and were therefore badly impacted by the fees and their due dates among others.
 But the costs associated with entering the marketplace initiated by the MLC are to pay for the “startup phase” of the organization.
 These are pretty high and apparently unaccessible for the smaller streaming services, meaning that it could be a real obstacle for many actors.

-Speaking of royalty management, don’t forget that we are having our private beta for Royalties Manager at Reprtoir!
+Speaking of royalty management, don’t forget that we are having our private beta for Royalty Management at Reprtoir!